theforestscout/website/README.md

 # website
-The main site for TheForestScout.com
+The main site for TheForestScout.com.
+Most files still need to be uploaded.